sanjanaurba/sanjanaurba/README.md

 I am a third-year Computer Engineering Student at Toronto Metropolitan University.
 I have a strong interest in developing software to automate and optimize processes, as well as hardware deisgn.

-- 🌱 I’m currently learning API intgerartion in sofware development.
+- 🌱 I’m currently learning API integration in software development.
 With this new knowledge, I am working towards creating a full stack mobile app using React Native and Swift that combines Google Maps API to track a users location and alert them upon arriving at their desired destination.
 This allows commuters like myself to catch up on much-needed sleep while ensuring they arrive at their destination on time.

 📫 Feel free to connect with me on LinkedIn or at sanjanaurba@gmail.com!